-Class participation is worth 10% of the final grade.
-Class participation will be recorded by use of the TopHat application.
+Class quizzes are worth 20% of the final grade.
+Class quizzes and attendance will be recorded by use of the TopHat application.
 TopHat is a smartphone (works with regular cell phones) and laptop application that allows the instructor to receive answers to class questions from students in "real time."
-This application will help facilitate class discussion and record attendance.
+This application will help facilitate class discussion and record attendance/class quizzes.
 Purchase of the TopHat application is required for this class.
-TopHat is mandatory to earn points towards class participation and to be recorded for attendance.
+TopHat is mandatory to earn points for class quizzes and to be recorded for attendance.
 Please see the TopHat website (www.tophat.com) for pricing and additional information.